cloudmesh-community/fa18-523-60/project-report/report.md

-# Instacart basket Analysis using MongoDB and Performance Benchmarking on VM and Cloud :hand:
+# Instacart Basket Analysis using MongoDB and Performance Benchmarking on VM and Cloud :hand:

 ### Project Participants